nicholasjng/pybm/docs/commands/run.md

 * Your project does not have any C extensions / libraries that need to be (re)compiled,
 * You want to use the same Python version for each of the benchmark runs.

-If you do happen to meet any of the above criteria, consider using dedicated benchmark environments.
+If you do happen to meet any of the above criteria, consider using dedicated benchmark workspaces.

 ## Sourcing benchmarks from different references in checkout mode